robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 A **Suite Setup** is executed before any tests|tasks or child suites within the suite are run.
 It is used to prepare the environment or perform actions that need to occur before the entire suite runs.
-Because it is only executed once before all tests|tasks or child suites it can save time, instead of executing the action for each test|task again.
+Since it is only executed once before all tests|tasks or child suites, it can save time, rather than executing the action for each test|task individually.

 **Key characteristics of Suite Setup:**
 - Executed before any tests|tasks and child suites in the suite.